ncbi/elastic-blast-docs/docs/source/gcp-issues.rst

 Persistent disk not properly deleted
 ------------------------------------

-As part of its normal operation ElasticBLAST starts a :ref:`persistent disk <elb_pd_size>` and under some circumstances it is not properly deleted.
-To double check and delete it, please run the commands below accordingly:
+As part of its normal operation ElasticBLAST starts a :ref:`persistent disk <elb_pd_size>`.
+We find that under some circumstances this disk is not properly deleted and will lead to excess charges for the user.
+We are working to update the code and expect a fix soon.
+In the interim, to delete the disk and avoid charges, run the following commands (Message date: July 21, 2021).

 .. code-block:: bash